ymollard/ros2-course-slides/exercises.md

 With the help of the container README, open the node's code and execute it using its launchfile `plan.launch.py`.

-This code is in 3 parts corresponding to 3 different trajectory plans.
-For each of them, take the time to understand the code and test it.
-Use triple quotes to (un)comment a section of code.
+The node has 3 functions corresponding to 3 different trajectory plans.
+For each of them, uncomment its function call and test it:

 - Plan 1: Define a target in joint space.
 - Plan 2: Define a target in Cartesian space.